MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/managing-leads-sales.md

 ## List of Project sales leads

 In the **Sales** section, in the left navigation pane, open the **Leads** list page to view a list of all lead records in the system.
-The list of leads shown are work-based and other types of leads that can be created if you also have the Dynamics 365 Sales or Dynamics 365 Field Service applications.
+The leads in the list are work-based and other types of leads that can be created if you also have the Dynamics 365 Sales or Dynamics 365 Field Service applications.

 You can create a filtered view to see only project-based leads by creating a filter on the **Type** value.
 For example, you can select to show only work-based leads.